X-DX/Backend/README.md

 <!-- Backend Engineering -->

 1. what is the role of a backend engineer ?
-- take design decesions (Architechture)
+- Take design decesions (Architechture)
 - How to divide your tasks
 - Write APIs, interact DB, Business Logic, Maintain Deployment Pipeline, Testing, Maintences, Documentations.